julienemo/thp_next_28_29/README.md

 - did try out dynamic routing and language basename for every page.
 Now when I change the lang with a btn, URL is still the same.
 If I change manually the url and even refresh, the content doesn't change
 - `react-router-dom` has a `useHistory` option.
 But it does not give access to the lang basename.
 - .........

+2. hmmm at this time, type `/whatever/a-valid-case-study` will lead you to the case page...

 ---